cwrc/CWRC-Dialogs/README.md

 + success - a function to be called when selecting an entry
 + error - a function to call when an error occurs
 + buttons - this array defines custom butons with ther actions, each entry in the array takes the form of an object with a `label` string and an `action` in the form of the function to be run on click.
++ query - the search dialog will open with a search using this parameter

 An example follows